spectrocloud/librarium/content/docs/12.5-vertex/00-fips.md

 <!-- - Palette VerteX uses compiled images directly from Rancher's RKE2 repository.
 Since some internal RKE2 components may not be FIPS-compliant, Palette displays RKE2 as a partially compliant layer.  -->

-- Rancher considers RKE2 to be FIPS-compliant, as described in it's RKE2 [FIPS 140-2 Enablement](https://docs.rke2.io/security/fips_support) security documentation.
+-RKE2 is designated as FIPS compliant per official  Rancher [FIPS 140-2 Enablement](https://docs.rke2.io/security/fips_support) security documentation.
 Therefore, Palette VerteX designates RKE2 as FIPS-compliant.

   <br />

   When we scan the binaries, which we consume directly from Rancher's RKE2 repository, issues are reported for the following components.
-This is because they are built with the Go Programming Language (Golang) compiler, which is not FIPS-compliant.
+These components were compiled with a Go compiler that is not FIPS-compliant.

   - container-suseconnect
   - container-suseconnect-zypp